Understanding how SEO can help your business

 None of this happens by accident.
 Search engines use computer programmes called algorithms to monitor what words and phrases people often look for and therefore know what the popular searches are.
 In some cases, a search can bring up hundreds of thousands of results.

-SEO is the process by which producers of online content include words and phrases that are likely to be searched for by a lot of people.
+SEO is a process that includes producers of online content include words and phrases that are likely to be searched for by a lot of people.
 The aim of ‘optimising’ content is help it appear prominently in search engine rankings.
 The higher the ranking, the more likely people will see the link and click on it.

 For example, legal content writers will work to produce optimised law marketing blogs to get their services mentioned as high as possible in the search rankings.
 Of course, when a word appears frequently online this is not a straightforward task.
 But there are several ways optimised content can be produced that can help boost rankings.